How do I complete Reintroduction?

 To reintroduce dairy try having a glass of milk or some plain yogurt in the morning and a few pieces of cheese with your lunch or evening meal.
 Today dairy is included in so many different foods.
 It’s important to avoid having dairy in combination with other excluded foods.

 Stay away from cereal, ice cream, or baked goods.
 These foods contain other excluded foods like processed sugar, gluten or preservatives.
-If you have ice cream for example, and it causes a reaction, you’ll have no idea which excluded ingredient was the cause.
+For example, If you have ice cream and notice a reaction, you’ll have no idea which excluded ingredient was the cause.

 STEP 5: Review Your Journal

 Now that you’ve tested both gluten and dairy, it’s time to review your journal.
-Your goal here is to figure out whether gluten and/or dairy are Toxic Triggers for you.
-The way we determine this is by understanding how strong your reaction was to these foods.
+Your goal here is to determine whether gluten and/or dairy are sensitive for you, and just how severe.

-Let’s review the possible reactions you may have had during the last few days.
+Let’s review the possible reactions you may have experienced:

 No reaction: I had no reaction at all to the excluded food.